CarloCattano/workspacer/README.md

 - **Move Window to Workspace**: hold shift while clicking on a workspace, and the last active window will be moved to the selected workspace.

+### Features

+- One screenshot per ws/monitor
+- Customizable colors
+- Move last focused window to workspace (holding left shift while clicking on a workspace)
+- New Empty workspace [ + ] to go or move a window to a new workspace (while holding shift)

 #### Example Keybinding

 ```bash